Switching up the flow as we add the prefix

 Katherine Howard: Prick up your ears, I'm the Katherine who lost her head!

 - After "Don't Lose Ur Head", Anne Boleyn wants to sing another song.
-She managed to get out, "Catherine was a MASSIVE -" before being drowned out by the other Queens.
+She manages to get out, "Catherine was a MASSIVE—" before being drowned out by the other queens' sounds of protest.
+If the queens aren't loud enough, the final word can be audible.

 - "Dear John" Letter: "I Don't Need Your Love" begins with Catherine Parr sadly writing to her lover (and eventual fourth husband), explaining that while she will always love him, and really, really doesn't want to marry Henry, she's got no choice in the matter.